Mego/DataBot/README.md

     This is the workspace for the databot, a chatbot for evaluating any code that is runnable on tryitonline.net.
 For more information, see: http://chat.stackexchange.com/rooms/35039/ppcg-code-snippet-chat-bot
-    For access, reload the page and hit "Request Access".
+    For access, request access on the workspace listed there.
 We'll get to you as soon as we can.
 (Post something in that chat room as well so we know who you are.)

     This is using ProgramFOX's base for SE Chatbots.
 The original repository is: https://github.com/ProgramFOX/SE-Chatbot